laramiedunlap/FinTech-Case-Study/README.md

     * StoneCo prides itself on customer service, and has added hundreds of customer service specialists and office locations throughout Brazil. [^9] So in effect, they finteched themselves into a brick-and-mortar, niche, commercial-facing finance company.

-    * Despite beating PagSeguro in TPV, the company's market cap has shed $22 billion dollars since its peak in 2018, and recently fell 35% in a single day after net income for the quarter fell *54%* year over year.
+    * Despite beating PagSeguro in TPV, the company's market cap has shed $22 billion dollars since its peak in 2018, and recently fell thirty-five percent in a single day after net income for the quarter fell *fifty-four percent* year over year.
 The sharp decline in profitability resulted from two components:

         1. A complete disaster in StoneCo's credit business, as mounting bad loans have forced StoneCo to halt lending activities.
 A class action suit from investors has ensued since. [^10]
         2. Higher borrowing costs resulting from hawkish monetary policy in Brazil